Hirokazu Kobayashi (aikidoka): Aikido

 In 1946 his karate teacher gave him a recommendation letter for Morihei Ueshiba.
 With this letter he went to Tokyo, in order to learn the Japanese martial art aikido.

 Kobayashi was friendly with Morihiro Saito, with whom he shared the role of uke to Ueshiba.
 During the aikido training if Saito was mostly requested as uke, then Kobayashi followed with the sword.
 For this reason Kobayashi felt always extremely connected to aikiken.
 Kobayashi described the long time at Ueshiba's side not only as uke, but also outside of the dojo as companion to the impulsive aikido founder, as extremely hard.

 In Tokyo, Kobayashi stayed altogether for about nine years.
 In 1954 he moved to Osaka.
 Morihei Ueshiba was nearly each month in Osaka, in order to hold ten-day-long training courses.
-Kobayashi Sensei was the chief instructor at Kansai in 1970, and he usually acted as Ueshiba Sensei’s uke whenever he visited Kansai.
+Kobayashi was the chief instructor at Kansai in 1970, and he usually acted as Ueshiba's uke whenever he visited Kansai.

 In 1957, Kobayashi started training full-time in aikido.
 If he did not accompany Ueshiba, he taught at universities in Osaka and Kobe.
 In 1964 he was awarded 7th dan.
 In this year he was asked by Ueshiba for the first time to teach aikido in Europe.
 Until 1996 Kobayashi visited Europe each year for several weeks.
 He gave regular training courses in France, Switzerland, Belgium, Italy, Germany and in the Netherlands.

 His techniques were described as very short, powerful and precise with as little movement offline as possible.
 His grabbing techniques consisted of "Meguri" - literally meaning flexibility and rotating of the wrist producing subtle connection points producing the maximum result with minimal levels of effort.
 A memorable phrase of Kobayashi's was: "Teach everything you know/have, then you feel thirsty for a higher level."
 Some other words people often heard him repeat while on the mat were "Itsumo manaka" (always towards the centre) and "Ima" (right now).

 Kobayashi had a cordial relationship with Kenji Tomiki, founder of Shodokan Aikido.
 On 10 October 1969, Kobayashi invited Tomiki to Osaka, where the latter gave a short course to introduce competitive aikido to students from six local universities.
 In aikido circles, there was friction regarding competitive aikido because nobody knew Tomiki's theories or the essence of his aikido.
 Kobayashi met with Tomiki to try to understand his techniques and his intentions.
 He suggested that Tomiki show his aikido to the students as the best way for everyone to understand.

 One of Tomiki's instructors, Tetsuro Nariyama, came to Osaka from Kokushikan University and spent six years as uchideshi with Kobayashi.
 Nariyama taught at the Shodokan Honbu but at the same time he was learning from Kobayashi who was teaching in the universities in that area.
 He accompanied Kobayashi to lessons and had the chance to introduce the students to randori.